ocaml/dune/doc/stanzas/executable.rst

   This field supports ``(:include ...)`` forms.

 - ``(link_deps (<deps-conf list>))`` specifies the dependencies used only by the linker, i.e., when using a version script.
-See the :ref:`deps-field` section for more details.
+See :doc:`concepts/dependency-spec` for more details.

 - ``(modules <modules>)`` specifies which modules in the current directory Dune should consider when building this executable.
 Modules not listed here will be